igorline/slither_wiki/JSON-output.md

 - `starting_column` (integer): The starting column/character position for the first mapped source line.
 Begins from 1.
 - `ending_column` (integer): The ending column/character position for the last mapped source line.
 Begins from 1.

-## Detector specific additional_fields
+## Detector-specific additional_fields
-Some detectors have non standard elements
+Some detectors have custom elements output via the `additional_fields` field of their result, or result elements.
+Annotations here will specify _result_ or _result-element_ to specify the location of the additional fields.
-- `constant-function`: `contain_assembly`: bool
+- `constant-function`:
+  - `contain_assembly` (result, boolean): Specifies if the result is due to the function containing assembly.
-- `naming-convention`: "convention": "CapWords", "name": "contract_name", "target": "target_name"
+- `naming-convention`:
-  - `convention` can be:
+  - `convention` (result-element, string): Used to denote the convention used to find the result element/issue.
+Valid conventions are:
     - `CapWords`
     - `mixedCase`
     - `l_O_I_should_not_be_used`
     - `UPPER_CASE_WITH_UNDERSCORES`
-  - `target` can be:
+  - `target` (result-element, string): Used to denote the type of finding (constant, parameter, etc).
+Valid targets are:
     - `contract`
     - `structure`
     - `event`